 * Given by The International Camellia Society

-The camellia is a bush, native from Far East.
+The camellia is a bush, native from the Far East.
 In fact, 90% of the species come from China.
 The first European specimens arrived to UK by late XVIII century, probably searching seeds of the tea tree.
-It’s quite posible they arrived earlier to Portugal.
-To Spain, and Galicia in particular, they arrived at earlier XIX.
-They became trendy in Europe, and found their place in the most elegant gardens.
-Galicia was no exception, and “pazos” were embellished with the ornamental varieties.
-Other species of camellias were used to make oil and cosmetics along the centuries.
+It’s quite posible they arrived earlier to Portugal, coming later to Spain.
+In particular, they arrived to Galicia at earlier XIX century.
+They became trendy in Europe, and found a place in the most elegant gardens.
+Galicia was no exception, and “pazos” were embellished with ornamental varieties.
+Other species of camellias were used to make oil and cosmetics along the centuries, but specially tea.

 Blooming is from December to March.
 However, some varieties bloom in Autumn, and it is posible to find flowers even during Spring.

 These 3 gardens that we suggest to visit, not only are distinguished with The International Excellence qualifications but also are very close each other.
 By car, it will take you not more than 20 minutes to go from one to other.